Abhit-Singh/Professional-README-Generator/README.md

 You need to have vs code installed and then just clone this repository into your machine.
 ## Usage
-Here is the link to a video which demonstrates how to use this read me generator. https://drive.google.com/file/d/1JazlwZYySl_Cq7dXLCIMO3EOYdtd-LHH/view?usp=sharing
+Here is the link to a video which demonstrates how to use this read me generator.

+https://drive.google.com/file/d/1JazlwZYySl_Cq7dXLCIMO3EOYdtd-LHH/view?usp=sharing

+This is a screenshot of Weather Dashboard  -

 ## credits
 https://developer.mozilla.org/en-US/